Economic Sustainability

 Innovation has been so important to improving both the science and economics of canola production that growers, industry and the federal government have partnered on serious investments in research programs that will help canola continue to advance.

-Life sciences companies also re-invest approximately 10% of gross sales into research and development to provide canola growers with innovative products that will contribute to further advancements in yield, and help keep the canola sector healthy and viable for years to come.
+Life science companies also re-invest approximately 10% of gross sales into research and development to provide canola growers with innovative products that will contribute to further advancements in yield, and help keep the canola sector healthy and viable for years to come.

 Number one source of farm crop revenue